TuringLang/docs/README.md

 # Documentation and Tutorials for Turing.jl

 This repository is part of [Turing.jl's](https://turinglang.org/) website (i.e. `https://turinglang.org/docs/`).
 It contains the Turing.jl documentation and tutorials.
-- The `master` branch contains the quarto source
+- The `main` branch contains the quarto source
-- The `gh-pages` branch contains the `html` version of these documents compiled from the `master` branch.
+- The `gh-pages` branch contains the `html` version of these documents compiled from the `main` branch.

 ## Local development